If you’re trying to help your children become more independent, more grateful, and have an increased work ethic, you must try a family economy!

 HOW DO YOU KEEP TRACK OF THEIR DAILY WORK?

-They each have a chart with their daily work printed on it.
+They each have a chart with their daily work printed on it!
 They are responsible for checking off each item after it’s completed each day.
-Once it’s checked off, they need a parent to sign it off for them.
-They don’t get paid for it if it’s not checked off and signed.

-We keep these sheets in the kitchen where they’re easy to see and sign off throughout the day.
+We keep these sheets in the kitchen where they’re easy to see and check off throughout the day.

 HOW MUCH DO YOU PAY THEM?

 We do payday every two weeks, and they get paid their age.
-So $5 for Fos every two weeks, and $7 for B every two weeks.
+So $6 for San every two weeks, $9 for Fos every two weeks, and $11 for B every two weeks.
 Each year their earnings will increase $1 with their age.

 At some point we might also go to payday every week, but not now.